ibm-cloud-docs/iaas-vpn/set-up-ipsec-vpn.md

 {:#setup-ipsec-vpn-negotiation-parameters}
 ![Negotiation Parameters](images/IPSec_VPN.png)

-You will need to know the following information for the remote side of the IPsec VPN:
+You need to know the following information for the remote side of the IPsec VPN:

 - Static IP address for VPN endpoint
 - Preshared key (Password)